A facilities study conducted in 2019 identified major challenges at both schools, including:

 URBAN MIDDLE SCHOOL

-At the larger Mill and Najacht site, a new Urban Middle School would have:
+A remodeled and rebuilt Urban Middle School would have:

 No. Due to the projected cost of $12-$15 million for a basic auditorium, adding this cost to the referendum for either school is not feasible.
 That said, a mini-stage (with lights, sound, and audiovisual display) will be constructed in the school cafeteria (commons area), similar to the ones at North and South High Schools.

-The new construction and demolition of the old building will occur in several phases.
-The old school would continue operating as normal while the new building is being built.
+The new construction, demolition, and remodeling of the old buildings will occur in several phases.
+The old schools would continue operating as normal while the new building is being built.
 This project will certainly require thoughtful and proactive safety planning by the construction manager.
 Based on the numerous jobs these contractors have managed in similar situations, we feel their experiences and level of expertise will keep students and staff safe.